 Symptoms | Diagnosis | Treatment Options | For More Information

-Atrial fibrillation (AFib or AF) is the most common heart rhythm disorder in the United States, with an estimated 3 million Americans living with this condition.
+Atrial fibrillation (AFib) is the most common heart rhythm disorder in the United States, with an estimated 3 million Americans living with this condition.
 AFib causes the heart to beat irregularly due to twitching, or fibrillating, of the top chambers known as the atria.
 This action usually results in a heart that beats at an unusually fast and irregular pace.
 Although not inherently life threatening on its own, AFib may lead to poor circulation and pooling of blood in the atria that significantly increases the chances of clot formation and ultimately, stroke.
+Atrial fibrillation may also lead to weakness of the heart and congestive heart failure.

 - Alcohol use